-We begin the development stage of our products in the Vera Bradley portfolio 12-18 months in advance of their release.
+We typically begin the development stage of our products in the Vera Bradley portfolio 12 - 18 months in advance of their release.
 The development of each new pattern includes the design of an overall print, a complementary fabric backing, and three sizes of coordinating trim materials.
 To seek fresh perspectives, we collaborate with independent designers to create unique patterns for each season.
 We oversee the development and exercise the final approval of all patterns and designs.
 Once developed, we generally copyright each pattern, including the print, fabric backing and coordinating trim.
 We believe that great design is not only central to our product development efforts, but also is a fundamental part of our brand development and growth strategies.
-In the past several years, we have made investments to evolve and integrate our product development expertise, including opening a design office in New York City, as well as opening a design center in Roanoke, Indiana that puts all individuals involved in the product design process in the same location.
+In the past several years, we have made investments to evolve and integrate our product development expertise, including opening a design office in New York City, as well as opening a design center in Roanoke, Indiana.

 Our product development team works to ensure that new collections contain an assortment of products and styles that are in line with both fashion trends and customer needs and regularly updates classic styles to enhance functionality.
 In addition, we actively pursue opportunities to expand our product offerings through new line and brand extensions.
-Our product development team monitors fashion trends and customer needs by attending major trend shows in Europe and the United States, subscribing to trend monitoring services, and engaging in comparison shopping.
+Our product development team monitors fashion trends and customer needs by attending major trend shows in Europe and the United States, subscribing to trend monitoring services, and engaging in comparison-shopping.